Powys restaurant prosecuted for falsely describing food

 Falsely describing food at a restaurant has cost a food business partner over £7,000 after they were prosecuted by Powys County Council.

-Linda Dewan, a partner in Glasbury-on-Wye's Foyles, was convicted at Llandrindod Wells Magistrates Court on Wednesday, November 9, for falsely describing the food it offered on its menus, its website and on social media in a prosecution led by the council's Trading Standards Service.
+Linda Dewan, a partner in Glasbury-on-Wye's Foyles, was convicted at Llandrindod Wells Magistrates Court on Wednesday, November 9.
+She was prosecuted for falsely describing the food it offered on its menus, its website and on social media.
+The prosecution was led by the council's Trading Standards Service.

 The court heard that trading standards had acted on a complaint it received from Natural Resources Wales (NRW) in April 2016 about concerns they had with menus displays by Foyles, particularly the descriptions 'Wye Salmon' and 'Wye Trout'.
 NWR passed their concerns to trading standards for investigation.